ibm-cloud-docs/activity-tracker/ibm-internal-only/partner_news.md

 {:download: .download}

-# Partner News for Activity Tracker
+# LogDNA News for Activity Tracker
 {: #ibm_partner}

 Activity Tracker(AT) and Log Analysis services are being moved to our partner [LogDNA](https://docs.logdna.com/docs).
 This page describes the transition for existing AT services to flow events to LogDNA.
 During the transition, events must flow to the current AT and LogDNA.